arainho/awesome-api-security/README.md

 ## 1 - workdlists bundle
 Collect several wordlists and build a bundle.

-## 2 - build docker image for api-sec-toolbox
+## 2 - build docker image for api-security-toolbox
 The [api-security-toolbox](https://hub.docker.com/r/arainho/api-security-toolbox) is a swiss knife for API security testing.
 Please note that builds are still failing and docker image is not published yet.